President Daniel Gutierrez

 She joined Farmington Lodge in September 2002 and the next meeting was installed as esquire.
 She won All-State Esquire in 2003, All State Lecturing Knight in 2004 and All-State Leading Knight for 2006 for ritual.

 Farmington was awarded the Robert Boney trophy for the year she was Exalted Ruler.
 Mary was honored to serve as District Deputy 2013-2014.
 For two years she was a training facilitator for the Northwest District.
-Mary has been Farmington Lodge Secretary for five years now.Her daughter Jymi is State Chaplain this year and Exalted Ruler for Rio Rancho Lodge, Jymi’s daughter lives in Phoenix.
+Mary has been Farmington Lodge Secretary for five years now.Her daughter Jymi is Past Exalted Ruler for Rio Rancho Lodge, Jymi’s daughter lives in Phoenix.
 My son Jesse is an Elk and he and his wife Dacia and their children Shyla and Boston live in Farmington.
 I enjoy talking Elks, my family, reading and camping.

 Treasurer Geraldine Madrid, Las Vegas Lodge #408